maxbodin/earth3d/ROADMAP.md

 - [ ] Add fallback for planeDataDisplay values
 - [ ] Allow user to visualize planes data from yesterday to now on map

-### VesselsController

-- [ ] Add Documentation panel for vessels
-- [ ] Add Data panel for vessels
-- [ ] Add Credit panel for vessels
-- [ ] Allow user to search a vessel using many parameters (MMSI, CALLSIGN, IMO, ETA, ...)
-- [ ] Make vessels move on map and not only be static
-- [ ] Allow user to visualize vessels on map (Plane and Globe) (We use AIS data from aisstream.io)

 ### Various upgrades for later

 - [ ] Allow user to visualize weather on map